-Cocaine side effects include the ability to drink larger amounts for longer periods of time.
+People choose this as their drug of choice for several reasons, including the ability to drink larger amounts of alcohol for longer periods of time.
 Cocaine use also allows you to stay up longer and keeps you awake and able to party for an extended time.
-Cocaine is popular in clubs and bars, especially in areas like Vegas and New York City.
+It's popular in clubs and bars, especially in areas like Vegas and New York City.
 When looking at entire states, cocaine use is most prevalent in New Hampshire and Colorado.

 Are you worried a loved one may be using cocaine?
 Have you been looking to find out what the side effects of coke are?
 How do you know what to look for?
 Are there signs you should be seeing?
 Find out more about the symptoms of cocaine use.

-"Cocaine nose" is a popular term among those with cocaine addiction who snort the drug, referencing the numbness and tingling sensations in the nasal passages after snorting a line.
+"Cocaine nose" is a popular term among those with an addiction who snort the drug, referencing the numbness and tingling sensations in the nasal passages after snorting a line.
 Although cocaine nose is favorable by many coke addicts, others dislike the tingling feeling left behind by the white powder.
-Cocaine can also be smoked.
+The drug can also be smoked.

-But what does cocaine do?
-One of the main reasons cocaine is used is to stay awake.
-It helps you drink for larger amounts for longer and can keep you going when sleepiness begins to catch up to you.
-This makes it popular in party areas such as New York City bars and clubs, where you can find plenty of people with a cocaine addiction.
+But what does it do?
+One of the main reasons the drug is used is to stay awake.
+It helps you drink more alcohol for longer and can keep you going when sleepiness begins to catch up to you.
+This makes it popular in party cities such as New York City bars and clubs, where you can find plenty of people with a cocaine addiction.

 Additionally, cocaine makes you feel as though you're "on top of the world".
-Cocaine has ego-boosting properties that make you feel invincible, which, when coupled with drinking, can create a dangerous concoction of inflated sense of self.
+It has ego-boosting properties that make you feel invincible, which, when coupled with drinking, can create a dangerous concoction with an inflated sense of self.